spion/spion.github.com/src/documents/promise-nuggets/03-power-of-then-sync-processing.html.md

 In the promise example, we can skip the error handling function.
 If we do that, the error will automatically propagate with the returned promise.

+`Promise.done()` is the equivalent of `Array.forEach` while `Promise.then()` is
+the equivalent for `Array.map`.
+You use the first when you don't want to create a new promise, and the second when you do.